websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/backing-up.md

 ```

 This file can then be backed up.
 On restoring the database you can import this file into the database to recreate the database state to that of the time you exported the database.

+## File Store

+Back up your [file store (Document Library)](../../system-administration/file-storage/configuring-file-storage.md).
+When you upgrade to a new version of DXP, you must either refer to your existing Document Library or copy the Document Library to your new DXP environment.

 ## Search Indexes